 The healthcare industry is starting to move from products and services to solutions.
 Digital platforms, big data analytics, and other competitive IT solutions for the healthcare industry are now becoming popular, which is a dramatic change considering that the industry used to be dependent on manual labor, equipment, and hardware.
 As the focus of healthcare continues to shift from treatment to prevention, expect technological trends to come into play – starting with cloud computing.

 Cloud computing is the practice of leveraging a network of remotely accessible servers to store, manage, and process data.
-The cloud is an online storage, which means you have almost unlimited capacity, compared to your local server or computer.
+The cloud is online storage, which means you have almost unlimited capacity, compared to your local server or computer.

 Healthcare and medical facilities can enjoy these three advantages through cloud computing.

 Hospitals and doctors’ offices have relied on physical files, charts, and handwritten notes for decades to manage patient information.
 As you can expect, this method tends to be slow since they have to dig through folders and folders of documents before finding what they need.
 And in life-or-death situations, where every second counts, this inefficiency can be a problem.